3coma3/btrfs-backup/MANUAL.md

 `weekstart`

 This is used by the retention policy checks and should be set to whatever is the first day of the week where you live.
-Here 1 means monday, and 7 means sunday.
+Options are "monday" or "sunday" (case insensitive).

+This variable used to accept the values 1 (meaning monday) or 7 (meaning sunday), and it still does, for compatibility with configurations using these values.
+It's recommended to switch to the string values for new configurations, as the numbers are likely to be phased out in some future version.

 `dryrun`